ibnsawad/Saudi-Regulatory-Compliance-Claude-Skill/README.md

 ![Frameworks](https://img.shields.io/badge/Frameworks-8-orange)
 ![Built%20with](https://img.shields.io/badge/Built%20with-Claude-blueviolet)

-> Expert-level compliance guidance for Saudi Arabia's regulatory landscape — powered by Claude Skills.
+> Structured, regulation-aware guidance for Saudi Arabia's regulatory landscape — powered by Claude Skills.

+> This is an independent open-source project and is not affiliated with NCA, SAMA, CST, SDAIA, or any government authority.

-This Claude Skill provides deep, authoritative guidance on Saudi Arabia's cybersecurity, cloud, and data protection regulatory frameworks.
-Ask questions in plain language and get structured, regulation-specific answers — no need to read hundreds of pages of official documentation.
+This Claude Skill provides structured, regulation-aware guidance on Saudi Arabia's cybersecurity, cloud, and data protection regulatory frameworks.
+Ask questions in plain language and get regulation-specific answers — no need to read hundreds of pages of official documentation.

 ---